pkiraly/qa-catalogue/README.md

   * `-s`, `--summary`: creating a summary report instead of record level reports
   * `-h`, `--details`: provides record level details of the issues
 * output parameters:
-  * `-g [file name]`, `--summaryFileName [file name]`: the name of summary report the program produces.
+  * `-g <file>`, `--summaryFileName <file>`: the name of summary report the program produces.
 The file provides a summary of issues,  such as the number of instance and number of records having the particular issue)
-  * `-f [file name]`, `--detailsFileName [file name]`: the name of report the program produces.
+  * `-f <file>`, `--detailsFileName <file>`: the name of report the program produces.
 Default is `validation-report.txt`.
 If you use "stdout", it won't create file, but put results into the standard output.
-  * `-r [format]`, `--format [format]`: format specification of the output.
+  * `-r <format>`, `--format <format>`: format specification of the output.
 Possible values:
     * `text` (default),
     * `tab-separated` or `tsv`,
     * `comma-separated` or `csv`
 * `-w`, `--emptyLargeCollectors`: the output files are created during the process and not only at the end of it.
 It helps in memory  management if the input is large and it has lots of errors, on the other hand the output file will be segmented, which should be handled after the process.
 * `-t`, `--collectAllErrors`: collect all errors (useful only for validating small number of records).
 Default is turned off.
-* `-i`, `--ignorableIssueTypes`: comma separated list of issue types not to collect.
+* `-i <types>`, `--ignorableIssueTypes <types>`: comma separated list of issue types not to collect.
 The valid values are:
   * `undetectableType`: undetectable type
   * `invalidLinkage`: invalid linkage
   * `ambiguousLinkage`: ambiguous linkage